Battle of Haldighati: Aftermath

-Despite the victory in the battle, Man Singh did not allowed the imperial army to chase the retreating Mewar troops and Pratap.
+Despite the victory in the battle, Man Singh did not allow the imperial army to chase the retreating Mewar troops and Pratap.
 According to historian Rima Hooja, this was done by Man Singh because of his personal respect for Pratap.
 However, Man Singh was reprimanded by Akbar for not capturing Pratap and was suspended from the Mughal court for sometime.
 While Pratap was able to make a successful retreat, the Mughal troops captured his temporary capital Gogunda, albeit for a short time.
 Subsequently, Akbar led a sustained campaign against the Rana, and soon most of the Mewar was under his control.
 Pressure was exerted by the Mughals upon the Rana's allies and other Rajput chiefs, and he was slowly but surely both geographically and politically isolated.
 The Mughals' focus shifted to other parts of the empire after 1585 CE, which allowed Pratap to recover much of his ancestral kingdom as attested by the contemporaneous epigraphic evidences, which included all 36 outpost of Mewar apart from Chittor and Mandalgarh which continue to remain under the Mughals.